Jack Gosiewski: 2019

 In round 22 of the 2019 NRL season against Wests Tigers, Gosiewski scored two tries as Manly-Warringah won the match 32-12 at Brookvale Oval.

 Gosiewski played 19 games for Manly in the 2019 NRL season as the club finished 6th on the table and qualified for the finals.
 Gosiewski played in both of Manly's finals matches and scored a try in the club's elimination final loss against South Sydney at ANZ Stadium.

 2020

 In round 19 of the 2020 NRL season, he scored two tries for Manly-Warringah in their 24-42 loss against the Gold Coast at Brookvale Oval.

 He played a total of 13 games for Manly-Warringah in the 2020 NRL season as they finished a disappointing 13th on the table.

 2021

 Gosiewski played six games for Manly in the 2021 NRL season.
 On October 6, he was released by the Manly club.
 On October 15 Gosiewski signed a one-year deal with the St. George Illawarra Dragons for the 2022 season.

 2022

 Gosiewski played four games for St. George Illawarra in the 2022 NRL season as the club finished 10th on the table and missed the finals.

 On 25 October, Gosiewski signed a one-year deal to join North Queensland starting in 2023.

+2023

+Gosiewski was limited to only seven matches for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+2024

+On 29 March, Gosiewski asked North Queensland for an immediate release on compassionate grounds which was rejected by the club.

+On 29 April, Gosiewski was granted an immediate release from his North Queensland contract to join arch-rivals Brisbane until the end of 2025.

+He made six appearances for Brisbane in the 2024 NRL season which saw the club miss the finals finishing 12th on the table.

+2025

+On 17 April, it was announced that Gosiewski would be ruled out for eight weeks with a fractured arm.

+He played 14 games for Brisbane in the 2025 NRL season but did not feature in the clubs finals campaign nor their 2025 NRL Grand Final victory over Melbourne.
+In mid-October, the Broncos announced that Gosiewski had signed on with the club for a further year.